knod/pa-data/README.md

 ## Keeping Data

-When your program is stopped
+**When your program is stopped**

-1. move data from the 'data-mdj' folder into one of your folders, wherever you prefer.
+1. *move* the pdfs from the 'data-mdj' folder into one of your folders, wherever you prefer.
 Thumb drive is good if you don't want it on your machine.
-1. *copy* the 'mdj-named-dockets-used.txt' into that folder too.
+1. **copy** the 'mdj-named-dockets-used.txt' into that folder too.
 Replace an older version if you need to.

 ## If something is weird and you're not sure
 don't hesitate to message michelle.
 She wants your sweet sweet messages.